-~ Dialog ~ Topic 10 ~ Dating, Marriage, and Love ~ Choose questions ~ Samples are below ~
+~ Dialogue ~ Topic 10 ~ Dating, Marriage, and Love ~ Discuss Questions and Answers ~

 1) Tell about your first love, first date, first relationship, or a one-sided romance.